The Conyers Conundrum for Democrats

 There are starting to be calls coming from House Democrats for Rep. John Conyers to resign over the allegations of sexual harassment, with the principal reason being that he paid a dodgy settlement (who pays severance to a “temporary employee”?) out of his office account, rather than through the House Office of Compliance, where the other $15 million in settlements have been paid out.
 This seems to be a rather thinly-sliced distinction: from the taxpayer point of view, does it matter whether the settlement money came from the Office of Compliance or Conyers’s own office budget?
+It’s pretty hard to call this a coverup when all of the other settlements have been covered up too.

 Politico had this observation two days ago: